-The VFW Teacher of the Year award contest recognizes three exceptional teachers for their outstanding commitment to teaching Americanism and patriotism to their students.
-Each year, a certified/licensed Elementary, Junior High and High School Teacher whose curriculum focuses on citizenship education topics can be nominated for the Smart/Maher VFW National Citizenship Education Teacher Award.
+The VFW Teacher-of-the-Year award contest recognizes three exceptional teachers for their outstanding commitment to teaching Americanism and patriotism to their students.
+Each year, a certified/licensed Elementary, Middle School, and High School Teacher whose curriculum focuses on America’s history, traditions, Americanism, civic responsibility, flag etiquette, and patriotism can be nominated for the Smart/Maher VFW National Citizenship Education Teacher Award.

 At the National level, the winners receive ...

-- A $1,000 award for Professional Development expenses
+- A $1,000 cash award for Professional Development expenses

-- Two award plaques - one for the Teacher, the other for their School.
+- Two commemorative Plaques - one for the Teacher, the other for their School

 - An all-expenses-paid trip to attend a VFW conference to receive their award